Frequently asked questions (patients and supporters)

 - the treating team (the psychiatrist and a case manager or nurse).

-Where required, the Tribunal provides translators for the hearing.
+Where required, the Tribunal will provide a translator for the patient at the hearing.

 The Tribunal does not always receive contact details for carers, close family members or others.
 We recommend that carers, close family members and other interested people email their contact details to the Tribunal.
 If you are entitled to be notified of the hearing and we have your contact details, we will notify you of the date, time and location of the hearing.

-I am busy on the hearing date.
-Can it be changed?
+I can't attend on the hearing date.
+Can you change it?

 I am concerned that my involvement may upset the patient but would like to participate in the hearing.
 What do I do?